Jek47/BO4-GSC-Mods/README.md

 # How to inject on PC
 1. Download the [PC GSC injector.](https://github.com/Jek47/BO4-GSC-Mods/tree/main/Injectors/PC)
 2. [Download](https://github.com/Jek47/BO4-GSC-Mods/tree/main/Zombies%20Mods) the mod you want to play.
-3. Make sure that you are on the correct in-game menu, relevant to the mode that the mod has been made for.
+3. Make sure that you are on the correct in-game menu relevant to the mode that the mod has been made for.

-   Example, if you want to inject a zombies mod, make sure you're on the zombies menu:
+   Example; if you want to inject a zombies mod, make sure you're on the zombies menu:
    ![](https://i.ibb.co/mhkjbD0/Zombies.png)